 Step 5: Start your baker

-Once your Kiln Node has synced, you can set up your Ledger Nano S to bake!
+Once your Kiln Node has synced and you’ve installed Tezos Baking on your Ledger device, you can set up your baker!
 To get started, click ‘Add Baker’ in the left sidebar to open a modal with options for starting or monitoring a baker.
-Then, click ‘Start Baking’ to begin the guided setup process.
+Click ‘Start Baking’ to begin the guided setup process.

 Have a question or need some assistance?
 Send an email to email@example.com!
 We’d be happy to help.